Don’t Write Alone: Author Learning Center

 I’m looking at the “Writing” tasks tab, but we’ve got four total to look at.
 And in each tab, I can add custom tasks.
 Each item expands to show a deadline option (you get to set this), suggested content for this specific task, and a section for notes.
 Then you have a toggle switch for “To Do,” “In Progress,” and “Finished” so you can track your progress.
 You’ll notice I set a deadline to “Write Your Manuscript” and now that deadline is showing on the left, as it’s the next task due.

 I can add new tasks in each category too—though note you won’t get suggested content when you create your own task.
-You can edit and delete tasks as well.
+You can edit and delete tasks.

-Once you’ve gone through and set tasks, due dates, and adjusted progress accordingly, you’ll have a timeline in place to keep you on task and on track to complete your book!
+Once you’ve set tasks, due dates, and adjusted progress you’ll have a timeline in place to keep you on task and on track to complete your book!

 I’ve encountered a lot of different methods for plotting a course from idea to book and my feeling is that the Author Learning Center’s Book Launch Tool is the best one available.
 It’s easy to use and simple to adapt.
 The only thing I would want to make it even better is an integration with Outlook so I can add the tasks/due dates to my calendar.